 Some parents have a good relationship and can work together on their own at this time, and other co-parents have always had issues and never been able to have the conversations.
 These fears and arguments aren’t necessarily new, but this environment has brought them to a head.
 While many parents may have been doing parallel parenting because they can’t communicate well, extra-ordinary times cause for extra-ordinary measures, and you’re going to HAVE to communicate with your co-parent.
 I always suggest starting that conversation by focusing solely on the children and try not blaming the other parent.
 Again, if you find you can’t do this easily on your own, then I would suggest working with a mediator who can help start that communication and even put in place temporary ways to communicate.
 If mediation is cost-prohibitive to you at this time, think about any third party in your lives who may be willing to help you have this conversation or see if any of your local mediators are eager to work at a lower rate at this time.

-If you have co-parenting issues that you need a mediator to help with contact us, we are doing all online mediation at this time and can work on an hourly basis.
+If you have co-parenting issues that you need a mediator to help with, contact West Coast Family Mediation Center.
+We are doing all online mediation and can work on an hourly basis.